github/media/README.md

 * Use any GitHub artwork without permission

+## Naming your application

-Further, please avoid naming your projects anything that implies a GitHub endorsement.
+Please avoid naming your projects anything that implies GitHub's endorsement.
 For example, don't call your awesome new iPhone app "GitHub Issues".
 Instead consider "Octoissues" or "HubIssues" or "Gissues".
 Maybe not that last one, but you get the idea.